-- 19.2 Following receipt of an appeal, the Director of the Doctoral School (or nominee) will decide, taking advice as appropriate, within 30 working days of its receipt, whether the appeal has been submitted within the permitted grounds and is therefore entitled to be considered.
-On behalf of the Director of the Doctoral School (or nominee), the NTU Doctoral School will inform the doctoral candidate of this decision, giving reasons. - 19.3 To assist in this process, the Director of the Doctoral School (or nominee) may request further information from the doctoral candidate.
+- 19.2 Following receipt of an appeal, the Complaints and Appeals Sub-Committee will decide, taking advice as appropriate, within 30 working days of its receipt, whether the appeal has been submitted within the permitted grounds and is therefore entitled to be considered.
+On behalf of the Sub-Committee, the NTU Doctoral School will inform the doctoral candidate of this decision, giving reasons. - 19.3 To assist in this process, the Sub-Committee may request further information from the doctoral candidate.
 If the doctoral candidate is requested to provide further information/documentation, they will be asked to provide this within 10 working days of the date of such a request.
-In these circumstances, the timescale for the Director of the Doctoral School (or nominee) to give their decision on the appeal will begin from the receipt of such additional information from the doctoral candidate. - 19.4 If the decision of the Director of the Doctoral School (or nominee) is that the appeal has not been made on any of the permitted grounds, the NTU Doctoral School will notify the doctoral candidate in writing, giving reasons.
-This decision is final and there is no further right of appeal within the University's procedures. - 19.5 If the Director of the Doctoral School (or nominee) considers that the appeal is submitted within the permitted grounds, they will either: - a.
+In these circumstances, the timescale for the URDC Complaints and Appeals Committee to give their decision on the appeal will begin from the receipt of such additional information from the doctoral candidate. - 19.4 If the decision of the Sub-Committee is that the appeal has not been made on any of the permitted grounds, the NTU Doctoral School will notify the doctoral candidate in writing, giving reasons.
+This decision is final and there is no further right of appeal within the University's procedures. - 19.5 If the Sub-Committee considers that the appeal is submitted within the permitted grounds, they will either: - a.
 Refer the submission back to the School Research Degrees Committee for further consideration and action and inform the doctoral candidate of the decision and actions; or - b.
-Convene an Appeal Hearing. - 19.6 Where an appeal has been referred back to the School Research Degrees Committee for further consideration and action, and the outcome is that the appeal is upheld, the Chair of the School Research Degrees Committee shall have discretion to take Chair's Action and amend the original decision (where appropriate). - 19.7 Where an appeal outcome has been determined, the Chair of the School Research Degrees Committee will communicate that decision to the Director of the Doctoral School (or nominee) within 10 working days of the appeal being referred back to the School Research Degrees Committee.
+Convene an Appeal Hearing. - 19.6 Where an appeal has been referred back to the School Research Degrees Committee for further consideration and action, and the outcome is that the appeal is upheld, the Chair of the School Research Degrees Committee shall have discretion to take Chair's Action and amend the original decision (where appropriate). - 19.7 Where an appeal outcome has been determined, the Chair of the School Research Degrees Committee will communicate that decision to the URDC Complaints and Appeals Committee within 10 working days of the appeal being referred back to the School Research Degrees Committee.
 The NTU Doctoral School will confirm the outcome to the doctoral candidate within three working days of receipt of the decision from the Chair of the School Research Degrees Committee.
-This decision is final, and a Completion of Procedures Letter shall be issued, if requested by the doctoral candidate. - 19.8 Where an appeal has been not upheld, the NTU Doctoral School shall provide the doctoral candidate with a Completion of Procedures Letter. - 19.9 Where the decision of the Director of the Doctoral School (or nominee) is that the appeal should proceed to an Appeal Hearing, an Appeal Panel will be set up within 30 working days of the date of the decision.
-The Doctoral candidate and the

-School Research Degrees Committee will be provided with detailed guidance on the Appeal Hearing Procedure by the NTU Doctoral School.
+This decision is final, and a Completion of Procedures Letter shall be issued, if requested by the doctoral candidate. - 19.8 Where an appeal has been not upheld, the NTU Doctoral School shall provide the doctoral candidate with a Completion of Procedures Letter. - 19.9 Where the decision of the Sub-Committee is that the appeal should proceed to an Academic Appeal Hearing, an Academic Appeal Panel will be set up within 30 working days of the date of the decision.
+The Doctoral candidate and the School Research Degrees Committee will be provided with detailed guidance on the Appeal Hearing Procedure by the NTU Doctoral School.